-The following steps are for the installation of a garage door opener that has a belt drive system.
+The following steps are for how to install a garage door opener for an old or new garage door that has a belt drive system.
 The belt drive is normally quieter than the chain drive.
 It’s highly recommended to buy the belt drive though it costs a few extra dollars just for the quietness when the garage door opens in the morning.
 Make sure you note the following tips:

 ➢ Make sure the door parts are working